cw-public/detect-secrets/README.md

 ```

 The `.secrets.baseline` acts as an "allowlist".
 Detect-secrets is a scanning Tool every time something gets pushed the entire codebase gets scanned.
 Since its not possible to detect 100% of all secrets it might happen that something triggers a so called *False Positive*.
-Its basilcy something
+Its basically something
 that looks like a secret but is not.
 Lets say a random hash needed in a Code.
 Every time the scan would run that hash would be a reason for the Commit to not go through.
 To avoid those cases this hash would get registered in the `.secrets.baseline` everything inside there is assumed to be something that might look sensitive but in reality is not.